-If such annual town meeting shall dissolve without having adopted, enacted or voted passage of the first substantive motion presented as aforesaid under an initiative article, but if at least one-fourth of the total number of town meeting members voting upon said first substantive motion shall have voted in the affirmative, the original petitioners of said initiative article may complete their petition by filing with the board of selectmen an additional number of signatures of registered voters of the town which, when combined with the signatures of the original petitioners, will equal in number not less than fifteen percent of the total number of persons registered to vote in the town.
-Each additional signatory voter shall sign his name, and record his address upon the petition as the same appear on the list of registered voters, and all such additional signatures shall be gathered not earlier than the day following the day on which the aforesaid town meeting dissolved, and shall be filed with the board of selectmen as set forth above not later than twenty days, exclusive of Sundays and legal holidays, following said dissolution.
+If the annual town meeting shall dissolve without having adopted, enacted or voted on passage of the first substantive motion presented as aforesaid under an initiative article but at least 1/4 of the total number of town meeting members voting upon the first substantive motion have voted in the affirmative, the original petitioners of the initiative article may complete their petition by filing with the select board an additional number of signatures of registered voters of the town which, when combined with the signatures of the original petitioners, shall equal in number not less than 15 per cent of the total number of persons registered to vote in the town.
+Each additional signatory voter shall sign the voter's name, and set forth the voter's address on the petition as it appears on the list of registered voters and all additional signatures shall be gathered not earlier than the day following the day on which the aforesaid town meeting dissolved and shall be filed with the select board as set forth above not later than 20 days, not including Sundays and legal holidays, following the dissolution.

-If such annual town meeting shall have adopted, enacted or voted passage of any motion as an alternative to or substitute for the first substantive motion above referred to, the original petitioners of the initiative article may in like manner complete their initiative petition by filing with the board of selectmen an additional number of signatures, all as provided in the next preceding paragraph.
+If the annual town meeting has adopted, enacted or voted passage of any motion as an alternative to or a substitute for the first substantive motion, the original petitioners of the initiative article may in like manner complete their initiative petition by filing with the select board an additional number of signatures as provided in the preceding paragraph.

-Within ten days after the filing of the completed initiative petition as aforesaid, the Selectmen shall issue a call for a special meeting of the voters, which shall be held within fourteen days after the issuing of that call, for the purpose of presenting to the voters at large the measure proposed in said petition which has been acted upon unfavorably by the town meeting, and any alternative measure which may have been adopted by the town meeting, provided, however, that the fourteen days aforesaid shall not include any Sunday or legal holiday, or any day between the first Wednesday in July and the first Wednesday in September immediately following during which latter interval no such special meeting shall be held.
-Both of said measures shall appear upon the ballot to be voted upon by the voters at large, and shall be stated in the same language and form used in the motions acted upon by the town meeting, as appearing in the records of said meeting.
-The check list shall be used in the same manner as in the election of town officers.
+Within 10 days after the filing of the completed initiative petition, the select board shall issue a call for a special meeting of the voters.
+The meeting shall be held within 14 days after the call was issued to present to the voters at large the measure proposed in the petition that was acted upon unfavorably by the town meeting and any alternative measures that may have been adopted by the town meeting; provided, however, that the 14-day period shall not include Sundays or legal holidays or any day between the first Wednesday in July and the first Wednesday in September immediately following as no such special meeting shall be held between the first Wednesday in July and the first Wednesday in September.
+Both of the measures shall appear on the ballot to be voted upon by the voters at large and shall be stated in the same language and form used in the motions acted upon by the town meeting as appearing in the records of the town meeting.
+The checklist shall be used in the same manner as it is used in the election of town officers.